Max9414/RPSLS/README.md

 ## [Project Goals](#table-of-content)

 RPSLS aims to let people enjoy an easy game with different challenges, enjoy a quick, fast paced and easy to understand game.
+The idea was taken from the suggested websites to create and drew on a couple of papers before starting coding.

 ### [Site Owner Goals](#table-of-content)
 - Test User luck